Kovah/LinkAce-Website/content/docs/v1/application/search.md

 One of the more advanced features of LinkAce is the search.
 It provides a simple yet powerful interface to quickly find links you are searching for.
 You can search either by a specific search string, or by a list or tag.

+Please notice that search is only available for logged-in users.

 {{< image type="screen" img="search_results.png" alt="Preview of the search form with results" >}}